guild-st-isidore-TO/fabrica-virtualis/static/design/favi-system.md

 https://github.com/guild-st-isidore-TO/editoristabularum
 Core techs: Python, Pandoc, LaTEX

-The Editoris Tabularum is a digital typesetting toolkit for creating documents like prayer booklets, mass and liturgical programs, parish announcements, etc.
+The Editoris Tabularum is a digital typesetting toolkit for creating (low-key) multimedia and multilingual documents like prayer booklets, mass and liturgical programs, parish announcements, etc. Think of something that can create liturgy programs combining text (in English/Latin/French), images (covers, ornaments), and music scores (hymns, chants).

 #### ARCA

 https://github.com/guild-st-isidore-TO/architectuscalculonis
 Core techs: Python, FreeCAD

-The Architectus Calculonis is a parametric 2D/3D modelling toolkit that creates 2D designs and 3D models through Python scripts.
+The Architectus Calculonis is a parametric 2D/3D modelling toolkit that creates 2D designs (SVG) for documents and 3D models (STL, 3MF) for useful things in parish activities

 ### Upcoming Modules